hyattsaleh15/Horse-Racing-Data-Extraction/README.md

 ### The features: ###
 From each race, the following information was collected:

-Location: city in which the race took place.
+Location: city in which the race took place.<br>
 Date: date of the race.
 Time: time of the day of the race.
 Going: condition of the surface.